MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 HKCR,CLSID\{92FCF37F-F6C7-4F8A-AA09-1A14BA118084}\Programmable,,%FLG_ADDREG_KEYONLY%
 HKCR,CLSID\{92FCF37F-F6C7-4F8A-AA09-1A14BA118084}\TypeLib,,,"{9B23EFED-A0C1-46B6-A903-218206447F3E}"
 HKCR,CLSID\{92FCF37F-F6C7-4F8A-AA09-1A14BA118084}\VersionIndependentProgID,,,"ATLDllCOMServer.SimpleObject"
 ```

 ## Tightly coupling multiple INF files

 Ideally, there should be strong versioning contracts between base, extensions and components.
-There are servicing advantages in having these three packages serviced independently, but there are scenarios where they need to be tightly coupled due to poor versioning contracts.
-The sample includes an example of how to package an extensions and components separately (loosely coupled files under  [DCHU_Sample\osrfx2_DCHU_extension_loose](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU/osrfx2_DCHU_extension_loose)) or together (tightly coupled files under [DCHU_Sample\osrfx2_DCHU_extension_tight](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU/osrfx2_DCHU_extension_tight)).
-When the extension and component are tightly coupled, the extension INF is responsible of enabling the installation of the component INF.
+There are servicing advantages in having these three packages serviced independently, but there are scenarios where they need to be bundled in a single driver package ("tightly coupled") due to poor versioning contracts.
+The sample includes an example of how to package an extensions and components separately ("loosely coupled" files under  [DCHU_Sample\osrfx2_DCHU_extension_loose](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU/osrfx2_DCHU_extension_loose)) or together (tightly coupled files under [DCHU_Sample\osrfx2_DCHU_extension_tight](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU/osrfx2_DCHU_extension_tight)).
+When the extension and component are tightly coupled, the extension INF is responsible for enabling the installation of the component INF.
 This is demonstrated in [DCHU_Sample\osrfx2_DCHU_extension_tight\osrfx2_DCHU_extension\osrfx2_DCHU_extension.inx](https://github.com/Microsoft/Windows-driver-samples/blob/master/general/DCHU/osrfx2_DCHU_extension_tight/osrfx2_DCHU_extension/osrfx2_DCHU_extension.inx) by using the [CopyINF directive](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-copyinf-directive):

 ```
 [OsrFx2Extension_Install.NT]
 CopyInf=osrfx2_DCHU_component.inf
 ```

 This directive can also be used to coordinate installation of INF files in multifunction devices.
 For more details, see [Copying INF files](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/copying-inf-files).

 ## Run from the driver store

 To make it easier to update the driver, Fabrikam specifies the [Driver Store](../install/driver-store.md) as the destination to copy the driver files by using [DirId 13](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-dirids) where possible.
 Here is an example from [`osrfx2_DCHU_base.inx`]:

 ```
 [DestinationDirs]